nicolas-bolle/MatroidWedge/README.md

 # matroid-wedge
 Code used in examining a proposed wedge power for matroids.

-Download the repository to see the Mathematica file.
+Mathematica file includes many methods for manipulating matroids, tropical constructions, expected circuits, bend relations, etc. Download the repository to view the file.